JeffNeff/gtflp/README.md

 ## How to use it

-1. Download the `release.yaml` from the most current [releases](https://github.com/JeffNeff/gtflp/releases)
+1. Download the `release.yaml` from the most current [releases.](https://github.com/JeffNeff/gtflp/releases)

-1. Update line 43 of file `release.yaml` with the correct namespace
+1. Update line 43 of file `release.yaml` with the correct namespace.

-1. apply the manifest:
+1. Apply the manifest:

         kubectl -n <namespace> apply -f release.yaml